ktatarnikov/bananadqn/README.md

     python -m pixels.test_agent
   ```

-3. Running the same commands in jupyter notebook and implementation details
+3. Sicne the training takes considerable time, it is handy to train from command line.
+  The notebook report contains only information about testing and implementation details.
   - run jupyter `jupyter notebook`
   - open `pixels/Report.ipynb`